sandrock/WinSvcTaskTimer/README.md

 - [ ] More options to kill running tasks on service stop
 - [ ] Runner modularity: allow loading an assembly to define custom tasks

 ## Contribute

+- Contribute by use
+    - report any problem (create an issue)
+    - suggest new features (create an issue)
+    - before creating an issue: search for an existing issue and read the documentation
+- Contribute by code
     - code must pass most StyleCop rules
+    - make a [pull request](https://help.github.com/en/articles/about-pull-requests) explaining your changes